 Turning off your power is a safety precaution we take to protect our crews.
 We isolate the smallest possible area and provide advance notice so you can plan for this period without power.

 You'll usually be provided with at least two days advance notice before a scheduled maintenance outage, and we'll update you with changes whenever possible.

-In addition, check out this Using Portable Generators brochure.
+In addition, check out this Using Portable Generators (PDF) brochure.
 It gives more details about generator safety recommendations and guidelines.

 How To Plan

 - Ensure food stays as cold as possible by keeping refrigerator and freezer doors closed and placing blocks of ice inside

 - Learn how to manually open security gates and garage doors

 - Notify any security companies monitoring your home or business